Portable vs. Roof Mounted Solar Panels for RV’s

-I’m a weekend road warrior: Portable solar panel system
+I’m a weekend road warrior: Portable solar panel system for rv

 Portable solar power systems typically generate less energy than roof-mounted systems, but because you’ll only be camping on weekends, they should be more than enough to keep you charged on the open road.